nbandi7/NagiosWithAnsible/nagios_nrpe/README.md

 Nagios NRPE
 =========

-This role enables you to install and configure NRPE on client machine that undergoes monitoring.
+This role enables you to install and configure NRPE on client machine that undergoes monitoring on Ubuntu and RHEl.

 Example Playbook
 ----------------